women spending time alone enjoying a shower and self care time.

 It’s also a great way to get things done because you don’t have to worry about other people’s needs and demands.
 Sometimes the best thing for your mental health is to just be alone with yourself for a while.

-It may be difficult to admit that sometimes we want to spend time by ourselves without distractions, but it is natural and good for us.
+Many people struggle with the desire for solitude.
+It may even be difficult to admit that sometimes we want to spend time by ourselves without distractions, but it is natural and good for us.

 The benefits of spending time alone include improved focus and creativity.
 It also gives a person a chance to reenergize their mental capacities by connecting with themselves personally.